The Lode Project

 What is cryptocurrency?

 A cryptocurrency is a digital asset designed to work as a medium of exchange that uses strong cryptography to secure financial transactions, control the creation of additional units, and verify the transfer of assets.
-Cryptocurrencies are a kind of alternative currency and digital currency that have limits pertaining to their creation.
+Cryptocurrencies are a kind of alternative currency, which have limits or restrictions pertaining to their creation.

 How are cryptocurrencies created?

-These are digital tokens built over cryptographic functions.
-Cryptocurrencies are sequence of encrypted bits transmitted and stored over a network.
-These digital currencies are developed using different cryptographic functions and have different values based on its creation date, number of users, extent of the network and transaction volumes.
+Cryptocurrencies are a sequence of encrypted bits transmitted and stored over a network.
+These digital currencies are developed using different cryptographic functions and have different values based on their creation date, the number of users, the extent of the network and transaction volumes.

 What is a cryptographic or digital monetary system?

-It is a blockchain-based, electronic money transfer system that uses peer-to-peer networks to prevent double spending or any fraud of accounts.
-Widely considered to be the future of money, cryptographic monetary systems are capable of instantaneous transactions and borderless transfer of ownership.
+It is a blockchain-based, electronic money transfer system that uses peer-to-peer networks to prevent double-spending or any fraud of accounts.
+Widely considered to be the future of money, cryptographic monetary systems are capable of instantaneous transactions and borderless transfer of ownership while reducing fees common to current monetary systems.

 What is a monetary mass?

-In the LODE Community, it is the silver that has been securely vaulted and authenticated for tokenization.
+In the LODE Community, the monetary mass is all of the silver that has been securely vaulted and authenticated for the tokenization of AGX Coins.

 What is a cryptographic token?

-It is a secure, stable, user-friendly digital asset that acts as an optimized way to send or receive money, commonly using blockchain technology.
+It acts as a secure, stable, user-friendly digital asset that enables an optimized way to send or receive money, commonly using blockchain technology.
 Digital coins can be used to purchase goods and services and are often referred to as digital money.

 How is silver “tokenized”?